gcmps/gcmps/README.md

 # 💫 About Me:
-I am Electronics Engineer with a passion for science and and DIY projects.
+I am Electronics Engineer with a passion for science and DIY projects.

 # 💻 Tech Stack: